-- o Keeping Children Safe in Education Part 1 information for all School & College staff. - Trust Code of Conduct. - o Child Protection Policy & Procedures. - o Behaviour & Attendance policies and understand the safeguarding context of both. - Child Protection Procedure - The role and identity of the DSL, DDSL & DSG.
+- Keeping Children Safe in Education Part 1 information for all School & College staff (Annex A for those colleagues who do not work directly with children). - o Trust Code of Conduct. - Child Protection Policy & Procedures. - o Behaviour & Attendance policies and understand the safeguarding context of both. - Child Protection Procedure - The role and identity of the DSL, DDSL & DSG.